Best VPN service 2020: the best VPN provider revealed

 While most of us don't care much about this, it certainly is reasonable for people to have some hope of online privacy, in the same way we’re glad WhatsApp encrypts messages or Apple's iPhones can't be unlocked without your passcode or biometric ID.

-Best VPN for value:
+Best VPN service for value:

 A quick word is needed about pricing, which is relevant when we pick the best value option.
 Most VPN companies will sell you varying amounts of access to their service.
 Some, like AirVPN, will offer a per-day rate.
 That's handy if you're travelling and want to stay secure but don't want all your home network traffic using a VPN.